apache/myfaces/README.md

 ### Master

-Upcoming Jakarta Faces 4.0 implementation.
+Jakarta Faces 4.0 implementation

 ### 3.0.x

-The upcoming Jakarta Faces 3.0.
+Jakarta Faces 3.0 implementation
 It's equals to JSF 2.3 but with "jakarta.faces" packages and constants instead of "javax.faces".

 ### 2.3-next

-2.3-next is a completely refactored codebase compared to 2.3.
-2.3-next equals the JSF 2.3 API but delegates @ManagedBeans to CDI.
+(Almost) JavaServer Faces 2.3 implementation Completely refactored codebase compared to 2.3 2.3-next equals the JSF 2.3 API but delegates @ManagedBeans to CDI.
 ManagedBeans configured via XML are completely ignored.
 The implementation of the old FacesEL (javax.faces.el.*) also has been completely removed.
 It will be the base of the upcoming JSF 4.0.